Anthem offers $47 billion for Cigna as insurers race for a deal

-NEW YORK U.S. health insurer Anthem Inc said on Saturday it had offered $47 billion in cash and stock for smaller rival Cigna Corp, signaling a pick-up in the industry's long-awaited consolidation.
+NEW YORK U.S. health insurer Anthem Inc (ANTM.N) said on Saturday it had offered $47 billion in cash and stock for smaller rival Cigna Corp (CI.N), signaling a pick-up in the industry's long-awaited consolidation.

 The biggest U.S. health insurers are seeking acquisitions to boost membership in government-paid healthcare plans and the employer-based insurance that is Cigna's specialty.
 Being bigger can help them negotiate better prices and improved networks of doctors, they said.

-Anthem's offer comes as Cigna, as well as insurer Aetna Inc, are participating in an auction to acquire another rival, Humana Inc, according to a person familiar with the matter, who asked not to be identified because the sale process is confidential.
+Anthem's offer comes as Cigna, as well as insurer Aetna Inc (AET.N), are participating in an auction to acquire another rival, Humana Inc (HUM.N), according to a person familiar with the matter, who asked not to be identified because the sale process is confidential.
 Humana was first reported to be considering a sale in May.

 Humana declined to comment.
 Aetna was not immediately available for comment.
 Cigna declined to comment on the Humana auction or the Anthem offer.